Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 Why would anyone ever click on this thing is the most important element.

 You will also create the content for a social media post to engage people with your story.
-You can create a short behind-the-scenes story about how you found the character, something interesting that happened that’s not in the final piece, why you created this story, etc .
-You could also make a gif.
-Try to engage your audience.
+You can create a short behind-the-scenes story about how you found the character, something interesting that happened that’s not in the final piece, why you created this story, etc. Try to engage your audience.

-- We will have three “film festivals ” where you will post a link to someone else’s online video that you find inspiring or compelling or instructive.
+- We will have three “film festivals ” where you will post a link to a published online video that you find inspiring or compelling or instructive

 - Your participation is required in both posting films and voting in each film festival.